imagej/imagej.github.io/_pages/libs/imglib2/developing.md

 You can use the mvn command line tool to build ImgLib2.
 Just type "mvn" with no arguments.
 By default, Maven will compile the code, run unit tests, create a JAR file and install it in your local Maven repository (typically found in `~/.m2/repository`).
 Maven does its work in a subfolder called `target` which is where you'll find compiled classes and JAR artifacts.

-For more on using the Maven command line tool, see [Building a Project with Maven](http://maven.apache.org/run-maven/index.html) on the Maven web site.
+For more on using the Maven command line tool, see [Building a Project with Maven](http://maven.apache.org/run-maven/index.html) on the Maven website.